| S (continued) |

 'western' film that further ignited controversy over screen violence

-and sexual abuse of women in the early 70s (i.e., did she willingly
+and sexual abuse of women in the early 70s (i.e., had she willingly

 - an unflinching and violent film that was poster-advertised